-Notifications can be sent to email, phone, SMS, and other channels.
+Notifications can be sent by email, phone, SMS, and other channels.
 Email notifications can be actionable, enabling users to perform actions on the task from within the email client without connecting to Oracle BPM Worklist or Oracle WebLogic Server.

 This section introduces you to key human workflow design time and runtime concepts.
 This section also provides an overview of the three main stages of human workflow design.